 The need to immediately incapacitate the subject must be weighed against the risk of causing serious injury or death.
-The head and neck should not be intentionally targeted, except when the officer reasonably believes the suspect poses an imminent threat of serious bodily injury or death to the officer or others.
+The head and neck should not be intentionally targeted, except when the officer reasonably believes the use of deadly force is appropriate.
+See the Use of Force Policy for additional guidance.